Andrew123a/duck-life-flash-web/README.md

 # can you fork?
 sure. simply dont forget to credit me! (game wasnt made by me)
 # have any issue?
-please let me know in #issue tab
+please let me know in #issues tab